davin12345678910/CSE403_RCRSPTeam/README.md

 5. Make a tool that includes all of the ratings and previous grades of a class: The grade statistics can help user to decide which courses they want to register

-## Layout of the repository:
+## Layout of important components in directory structure:

-###    Server directory: server portion of the code
+### github/workflows
--  `Server.java` : this is the java file that contains all of the Server code that we will need
+- `learn-gtihub-actions.yml` : this is the yml file where you will be able to do automated testing of the codebase

-###    Client directory: client portion of the code
+### client-app: client portion of the code
+TODO Chairnet and Foad update!!!!!!!!!
 -  `index.js`: This is file which boostraps the whole application and because it's a react application all the components will be loaded inside this file
 ###    Webpages: this is the place where we will have the layout of each of the pages
 -  **Class Webpage** : this is the place where we will have all of the code for the layout of the class webpage <br/>